 Research proves that asking someone about suicide will not “put the idea in their head.”
 In fact, many people having suicidal thoughts often feel relieved when someone asks.
 Suicidal individuals are engaged in a private struggle with thoughts of death.
 Talking about the possibility of suicide can alleviate the loneliness of the struggle and can be a first step in obtaining help.

 As Shola Ajayi will put it,” Each time a person talks about their misfortune, somehow, we instinctively want to acknowledge that pain by relating it to our situation.
 Sometimes, it’s not done out of spite.
 Sometimes, it’s out of fear or confusion.”

 Jim Rohn will say, bring yourself down to the same level with the misfortune person and tell your once misfortune story about the dissatisfaction you experienced sometime ago, your found hope and what you now feel about the future.
 With this you establish the similarities and connection to get better, the feelings of honor that someone is willing to share their story with you and they also feel better to share and for you to listen to them.

 For more helpful information please see the slide below V.Page Hale, Ed.D. on Depresion & Suicide: Risk Factors, Warning, Signs, Prevention, & Postvention;

-You can check out here on Amazon, some sleepy-comfort.
+You can check out here for some sleepy-comfort.
 Easy care, relaxation and good night sleep is very key in managing stress and depression.